CCI-MOC/moc-wordpress/_pages/sahara-user-guide.md

 Navigate to Data Processing → Clusters → Cluster Templates → Create Template
 <ul>
  	<li>Name: Must follow rules for valid hostname</li>
- 	<li>Anti-Affinity: Makes sure that instances start on different compute hosts.
+ 	<li>Anti-Affinity (optional): Makes sure that instances start on different compute hosts.
 This is good for reliable HDFS replication.
-You are bound by number of compute hosts (32 in Kaizen!)</li>
+You are bound by number of compute hosts</li>
  	<li>Node Groups:
 <ul style="list-style-type: circle">
  	<li>Plugin must match</li>
- 	<li>Note that if you edit a Node Group Template, you must delete and readd from Cluster Template</li>
 </ul>
 </li>
  	<li>Parameters: Available settings depend on which processes have been selected; you may wish to set dfs.replication (defaults to number of data/worker nodes), dfs.blocksize</li>